tonethar/IGME-330-Spring-2021/projects/project-2.md

 5) Be sure that the app functions as expected when posted to `banjo.rit.edu` - for example, be sure that there are not any security issues caused by using `http` instead of `https` in links to libraries and so on

 6) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
-Give credit and a link for all code (fragments or otherwise) that are not written you.
+Give credit and a link for all code (fragments or otherwise) that are not written by you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project:
      - copying a GUID generating function "whole cloth" from StackOverflow - https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript
      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu